-j) Conflicts of Interest
+10. Conflicts of Interest

-Directors, officers, employees, contractors or consultants of the Corporation are required to act with honesty and integrity and to avoid any relationship or activity that might create, or appear to create, a conflict between their personal interests and the interests of the Corporation.
+Corporation Personnel are required to act with honesty and integrity and to avoid any relationship or activity that might create, or appear to create, a conflict between their personal interests and the interests of the Corporation.
 Employees, contractors and consultants must disclose promptly in writing possible conflicts of interest to their supervisor, or if the supervisor is involved in the conflict of interest, to the CEO.
-Directors or officers of the Corporation shall disclose in writing conflicts of interest to the lead director or Chairman of the Corporation or request to have entered in the minutes of meetings of the Board the nature and extent of such interest.
+Directors or officers of the Corporation shall disclose in writing conflicts of interest to the lead director or Chair of the Corporation or request to have entered in the minutes of meetings of the Board the nature and extent of such interest.

 Conflicts of interest arise where an individual's position or responsibilities with the Corporation present an opportunity for personal gain apart from the normal rewards of employment, provision of services, officership or directorship, to the detriment of the Corporation.
 They also arise where an individual's personal interests are inconsistent with those of the Corporation and create conflicting loyalties.
-Such conflicting loyalties can cause a director, officer, employee, contractor or consultant to give preference to personal interests in situations where corporate responsibilities should come first.
-Directors, officers, employees, contractors or consultants of the Corporation shall perform the responsibilities of their positions on the basis of what is in the best interests of the Corporation and free from the influence of personal considerations and relationships.
+Such conflicting loyalties can cause a Corporation Personnel to give preference to personal interests in situations where corporate responsibilities should come first.
+Corporation Personnel shall perform the responsibilities of their positions on the basis of what is in the best interests of the Corporation and free from the influence of personal considerations and relationships.

-If a conflict of interest arises or exists, and there is no failure of good faith on the part of the employee, contractor, consultant, officer or director, the Corporation's policy generally will be to allow a reasonable amount of time for the employee, contractor, consultant, officer or director to correct the situation in order to prevent undue hardship or loss; however, all decisions in this regard will be at the discretion of the CEO, whose primary concern in exercising such discretion will be in the best interests of the Corporation.
+If a conflict of interest arises or exists, and there is no failure of good faith on the part of the Corporation Personnel, the Corporation's policy generally will be to allow a reasonable amount of time for the Corporation Personnel to correct the situation in order to prevent undue hardship or loss; however, all decisions in this regard will be at the discretion of the CEO, whose primary concern in exercising such discretion will be in the best interests of the Corporation.

-Directors, officers, employees, contractors or consultants of the Corporation shall not acquire any property, security or any business interest, which they know that the Corporation is interested in acquiring.
+Corporation Personnel shall not acquire any property, security or any business interest, which they know that the Corporation is interested in acquiring.
 Moreover, based on advance information, directors, officers, employees, contractors or consultants of the Corporation shall not acquire any property, security or business interest, which they know the Corporation is interested in acquiring, for speculation or investment.
 It is not, however, typically considered a conflict of interest if a director, officer, employee, contractor or consultant acquires an interest in a competitor, customer or supplier that is listed on a stock exchange so long as the total value of the investment is less than 5% of the outstanding stock of the Corporation and the amount of the investment is not so significant that it would affect the person's business judgment on behalf of the Corporation.
 Notwithstanding the foregoing, any such investment is subject to and must comply with the Corporation's Corporate Disclosure and Insider Trading Policy and applicable securities laws.

-k) Gifts and Entertainment
+11. Gifts and Entertainment